 Blogging may seem like a glamorous job, but it’s a tough competition against people that always seem to be two steps ahead.

-I think this experience has allowed me to discover that body image is something that occurs to everyone, even to those who you would least expect it.
+I think this experience has allowed me to discover that negative body image is something that occurs to everyone, even to those who you would least expect it.

 I’ve totally come to realize that social media does have a dark side, and it’s up to those who use it with a purpose, to do so in a way that empowers more than discourages.

-Always remember that your body doesn’t define you!
+But please remember that your body doesn’t define you!

 Like it?
 PIN IT!